AlexandreRives/RegLog-EDA/README.md

 	fit <- fit_reg_log(formula = class ~ ., data = breast, mode = "batch", learning_rate = 0.01, max_iter = 100)

-1 option can be used if you want to scale your dataset : normalize : FALSE by default.
+One option can be used if you want to scale your dataset : normalize : FALSE by default.

 Using the $ after the fit object can give you an access to 3 lists :